Identification of Gravitational-waves from Extreme Mass Ratio Inspirals: Introduction

 This paper is organized as follows.
-In section~\ref{sec:background}, we describe the generation of the simulated data used.
-The approach to search for the signal's neighborhood is introduced in Section~\ref{sec:3stagesearch}.
-Section~\ref{sec:harmonicsearch} presents the method and results for the search with the physical harmonic waveform.
-The method and results for the phenomenological waveform detection are presented in section~\ref{sec:analysisphenom}.
-In section~\ref{sec:inversion}, we show the results of parameter inversion.
-Conclusions and discussions are provided in Section~\ref{sec:conclusion}.
+In Sec.~\ref{sec:background}, we describe the generation of the simulated data used.
+The approach to search for the signal's neighborhood is introduced in Sec.~\ref{sec:3stagesearch}.
+Sec.~\ref{sec:harmonicsearch} presents the method and results for the search with the physical harmonic waveform.
+The method and results for the phenomenological waveform detection are presented in Sec.~\ref{sec:analysisphenom}.
+In Sec.~\ref{sec:inversion}, we show the results of parameter inversion.
+Conclusions and discussions are provided in Sec.~\ref{sec:conclusion}.
 Throughout the paper, we use geometrical units where $G=c=1$.